plucia-mitre/pickled-canary_sandbox/README.md

 - Start with a known vulnerability and known vulnerable binary (or even better, binaries).
-- Capture the vulnerability behavior in an [assembly-language based pattern](#pattern-language).
+- Capture the vulnerability behavior in an [assembly-language-based pattern](#pattern-language).
-  - Use the [Pickled Canary VS Code Extension](#vs-code-extension) for syntax highlighting while writing a pattern.
 - Compile the pattern using our [Ghidra plugin](#ghidra-plugin).
-  - This translates assembly into an [efficient binary format](#compiled-pattern-language) which encompasses all the possible binary encodings for each instruction.
+  - This translates assembly into an [efficient binary format](#compiled-pattern-language), which encompasses all the possible binary encodings for each instruction.
 - Use our [Rust search tool](#rust-search-tool) to quickly find the pattern in many binaries!